 In early May 2017, edaravone (Radicava) was approved to treat MND by the FDA (Food and Drug Administration), the drug licensing authority in the USA.
 Read more about edaravone on our blog.

-Edaravone is currently available in Japan, South Korea, USA and Canada.
+Edaravone is currently available in Japan, South Korea, the U.S, Canada, Switzerland, and China.
 In 2018, Mitsubishi Tanabe Pharma applied for consideration of edaravone as a treatment with the European Medicines Agency.
 Decision is expected in Q2 2019.

 EH301 is a dietary supplement, combining pterostilbene and nicotinamide riboside, aiming to increase activity of sirtuins, proteins that are involved in multiple cellular processes known to go wrong in neurodegenerative disease and aging.